arm/mlia/README.md

 * optimization - Provides training parameters for rewrites
 * optimization-fully-connected-clustering - Provides training parameters for rewrites and cluster specific parameters for the fully-connected-clustering rewrite
 * optimization-fully-connected-pruning - Provides training parameters for rewrites and pruning specific parameters for the fully-connected-sparsity rewrite
+* optimization-fully-connected-unstructured-pruning - Provides training parameters for rewrites and pruning specific parameters for the fully-connected-unstructured-sparsity ewrite
 * optimization-conv2d-clustering - Provides training parameters for rewrites and cluster specific parameters for the conv2d-clustering rewrite
 * optimization-conv2d-pruning - Provides training parameters for rewrites and pruning specific parameters for the conv2d-sparsity rewrite
+* optimization-conv2d-unstructured-pruning - Provides training parameters for rewrites and pruning specific parameters for the conv2d-unstructured-sparsity rewrite

+The optimization profiles for conv2d rewrites are also applicable to the depthwise-seperable-conv2d rewrites

 Note for convolutional rewrites (e.g. optimization-conv2d-pruning).
 The activation function for the rewrite can be selected in the optimization profile from the following list: